Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 Mindfulness is our ability to be fully aware of the present moment.
 This may sound trivial, but the fact is that being aware is rare nowadays.
 We are always so preoccupied with obsessive thoughts and feelings that we lose awareness of this very moment.

-It’s hard to put into words but we can say that it’s sort of a practice that allows us to ground ourselves in each and every situation.
+It’s hard to put into words, but we can say that it’s sort of a practice that allows us to ground ourselves in each and every situation.

 It can be practiced at all times; while walking, eating, driving, doing household work, and much more.
 By centering our self, we disassociate with what’s going on around us.
-Whatever is happening around us most of the times is not of much use to us.
+Whatever is happening around us most of the time is not of much use to us.

 For example, consider a situation where you are eating your meal and your television is on.
 If you are not eating with mindfulness, your attention will definitely wander away to what is being shown on the television.
-This can make you anxious and you eat in a hurry without properly chewing your food.
+This can make you anxious, and you eat in a hurry without properly chewing your food.
 And later on, that may cause indigestion problems.

 We are multitasking all the time without even realizing it.
 Even while working, we are constantly checking our social media feeds, emails, and app notifications every few minutes.
 As a result, we underperform in all areas of life.

-Mindfulness has become widely popular in the western cultures.
+Mindfulness has become widely popular in western cultures.
 It is a scientifically proven fact that mindfulness helps in reducing stress, anxiety, and depression.

 How Mindfulness Stops you from being a People-Pleaser?

 The fundamental problem with people-pleasers is saying ‘No’ and setting boundaries with other people.
-With mindfulness practice such as meditation, you learn to rely on internal rather than the external validation.
+With mindfulness practice such as meditation, you learn to rely on internal rather than external validation.
 You learn to be more aware of the thoughts and emotions which cause you to behave like a people-pleaser.

 As I said earlier that people-pleasers mostly are stressed people.
 Therefore, when the stress is gone, the behavior automatically stops.
 You realize that you do not need validation from other people to make you feel good about yourself.

-Mindfulness teaches us to master our emotions which in turn improve our thinking and decision making capabilities.
+Mindfulness teaches us to master our emotions which in turn improve our thinking and decision-making capabilities.

 For example, when someone at work makes a personal remark on you, just pause for a moment and take a slow deep breath before you say anything.